-The Engineering Season at the V&A (18 May - 6 November 2016) will celebrate the ‘unsung heroes’ of design that create and shape the built world.
-The exciting line-up includes a major retrospective of the engineering legend Ove Arup, a display highlighting the global impact of contemporary British engineers, a garden pavilion woven by a robot, and a packed events programme exploring some of the most advanced engineering taking place in the world today.
+The Engineering Season at the V&A (18 May – 6 November 2016) celebrated the 'unsung heroes' of design that create and shape the built world.
+The programme included a major retrospective of the engineering legend Ove Arup, a display highlighting the global impact of contemporary British engineers, a garden pavilion woven by a robot, and a packed events programme exploring some of the most advanced engineering taking place in the world today.

 Find out more about Volkswagen group